cdapio/cdap/docs/developer-guide/source/query.rst

 Complex Types
 -------------

-Your row type can also contain nested structures, lists or maps, and they will be mapped to type names as defined in the `Hive language manual <https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL>`_.
+Your row type can also contain nested structures, lists, or maps, and they will be mapped to type names as defined in the `Hive language manual <https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL>`_.
 For example, if your row type is defined as::